yunkunrao/tendermint.com/content/intro/getting-started/next-steps.md

 # Next Steps

-By now you've seen how to run a simple example TMSP application on a local Tendermint node and on a remote Tendermint cluster.
+By now you've seen how to run a simple example ABCI application on a local Tendermint node and on a remote Tendermint cluster.

-To learn more about building TMSP applications and integrating with Tendermint, see the [Developer Guides](/docs/guides/app-development).
+To learn more about building ABCI applications and integrating with Tendermint, see the [Developer Guides](/docs/guides/app-development).
 To learn more about running the Tendermint software, see the [Using Tendermint Guide](/docs/guides/using-tendermint).

 To learn more about Tendermint's various pieces, checkout the [Documentation](/docs).